-Improving Advance Care Planning in General Practice
+Improving Advance Care Planning in GenerAl Practice

-Help us improve care for Canadians
+Help us improve care

-i-GAP is a national research project intended to increase the participation of patients and families in advance care planning in primary care settings.
-We are seeking primary care physicians and team practices who want to participate in this groundbreaking study.
+i-GAP is a research project that is intended to increase the participation of patients and families in ACP in primary care settings.
+There are two components to the project:

 - DECIDE: online survey for physicians, nurses and allied health professionals to determine barriers to engaging patients in ACP, and the role you may play in communication and decision making about ACP

 - ACCEPT: a survey for patients to determine the extent to which they and their families have engaged in ACP, and what barriers and facilitators to communication about wishes and values they perceive